SlimeDog/State-Of-Play/README.md

 At that point, SlimeDog plugins were compatible with Minecraft 1.21, and they remained 100% compatible through Minecraft 1.21.3.
 The following sections show the status of each plugin for newer versions of Minecraft servers and proxies.

+💬 If you are an experienced developer, interested in adoption of any SlimeDog plugin, please leave a note in the [issues](https://github.com/SlimeDog/State-Of-Play/issues) section.

 -----